 The chorionic villi are tiny projections of placental tissue that look like fingers and contain the same genetic material as the fetus.
 Testing may be available for other genetic defects and disorders depending on the family history and availability of lab testing at the time of the procedure.

 CVS is usually done between the 10th and 12th weeks of pregnancy.
-Unlike amniocentesis (another type of prenatal test), CVS does not provide information on neural tube defects, such as spina bifida.
+Unlike amniocentesis (another type of prenatal test), CVS does not provide information on neural tube defects, myelomeningocele (formerly referred to as spina bifida).
 For this reason, women who undergo CVS also need a follow-up blood test between 16 to 18 weeks of their pregnancy to screen for neural tube defects.

 Transabdominal.
-In this procedure, a needle is inserted through the abdomen and uterus into the placenta to obtain the tissue sample
+In this procedure, a needle is inserted through the belly and uterus into the placenta to obtain the tissue sample.

 Another related procedure that may be used to diagnose genetic and chromosomal defects is amniocentesis.

 Amniotic sac.
 This is a thin-walled sac that surrounds the fetus during pregnancy.
-The sac is filled with amniotic fluid (liquid made by the fetus) and the amnion (the membrane that covers the fetal side of the placenta), which protects the fetus from injury and helps to regulate the temperature of the fetus.
+The sac is filled with amniotic fluid (liquid made by the fetus) and the amnion (the membrane that covers the fetal side of the placenta).
+This protects the fetus from injury and helps to regulate the temperature of the fetus.

 Anus.
 This is the opening at the end of the anal canal.